This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 User experience plays a significant role in quickly deploying web applications, locating essential hosting features and tools, navigating the interface, and completing important tasks.

-Both Cloudways and Namecheap have a simple and intuitive user interface, ensuring you don’t get lost your first time.
+Both Cloudways and Namecheap have simple, intuitive user interfaces that help you avoid getting lost the first time.

-In July 2023, Cloudways launched the redesigned user dashboard, which is more intuitive, smooth, and gives a better user experience.
+In July 2023, Cloudways launched a redesigned user dashboard that is more intuitive and smoother, delivering a better user experience.
 The new dashboard lets users find and manage hosting features more effectively, showcase necessary account settings, and simplify navigation.

 Here is the new Cloudways user dashboard